On the Number of Iterations for Convergence of CoSaMP and Subspace Pursuit Algorithms

-\begin{lemma} Let the compressive sensing measurements be denoted by ${\bf y}={\bf A x}+{\bf e}$.
-Assuming that $S^n:supp({\bf x^n})$ contains $p$ largest absolute entries of ${\bf x}$.
-Then the excess number of iterations (denoted by $k$) which will be required to recover $p+q$ largest entries of ${\bf x}$ for some integer $q \ge 1$ is given by
+\begin{theorem} Assume that at the $n$-th iteration in the CoSaMP algorithm, $S^n:supp({\bf x^n})$ contains the support of the $p~(p<K)$ largest (in magnitude) entries of ${\bf x}$.
+Then, a sufficient condition for capturing the support of the $p+q$ largest (in magnitude) entries of ${\bf x}$ in $k$ additional iterations for some integer $q$, $K-p\ge q \ge 1$ is given by